 Recovery Success

-Trends and Demographics 2021
+Trends and Demographics 2023

 Our aftercare program is designed to give support to all our service users no matter where they are in their recovery journey.
-We have 15 mainstream, peer led groups every week.
+We have 20 mainstream, peer led groups every week.
 We also have 3 Concerned Person groups each week for a nominated family member or loved one to attend for up to 2 years because we know that the whole family needs to support to recover.
 We also have weekly stabilization and re-entry groups which are for anyone who may have relapsed or who is struggling with their recovery.
-These groups offer a higher level of support and are led by the Rutland Centre aftercare team and the support is designed to help a person re-engage, regain their abstinence and re-join the mainstream groups when ready.
+These groups offer a higher level of wrap-around support and are led by the Rutland Centre aftercare team and the support is designed to help a person re-engage, regain their abstinence and re-join the mainstream groups when ready.

 Clients who complete the program tell us what they think: